-Moisture and mould sensitive areas like kitchens and bathrooms are particularly prone to the negative influence of water on tile backer boards.
+Moisture sensitive areas like kitchens and bathrooms are particularly prone to the negative influence of water on tile backer boards.
 Whereas traditional materials such as plywood and plasterboard are liable to break or disintegrate when wet, have confidence that your job will last with a board that stays strong and firm, no matter how damp or wet it gets.
 Get the best protection against moisture damage when you use HardieBacker® tiling backer board.
 It’s the floor tiling backerboard of choice wherever superior performance is required.

 With its unique cement formulation, HardieBacker cement board has no loose aggregates or fillers, making a strong and uniform tile backerboard.